‘Lives Are Being Shattered’: New Twist In Donald Trump Domestic Violence Defense And Affair Scandals

 Donald Trump and Melania Trump have hardly been seen together since explosive allegations emerged suggesting that not only did Donald Trump have an affair with a porn star while Melania was nursing their newborn son Barron in 2006, but he then paid the woman — Stormy Daniels — $130,000, in the lead-up to the 2016 presidential election, to keep quiet about the alleged affair.

-Trump encountered a lot of hostility from the press throughout his presidential bid, and it’s definitely true that the last thing he needed in 2016 was a slew of stories about infidelities, cover-ups and trysts with a sex worker.
+Trump encountered a lot of hostility from the press throughout his presidential bid, and it’s definitely true that the last thing he needed in 2016 was a slew of stories about infidelities, cover-ups, and trysts with a sex worker.

 Reports from last week claimed that Melania was devastated and walked out on Trump when she heard the news about the alleged affair.
 There were also reports that Melania chose not to accompany Trump to Davos, Switzerland because she was so furious about the allegations.
-Some media figures and sources opined that it did not look like the First Couple would reconcile and we may be witnessing the start of a marriage breakdown in the White House.
+Some media figures and sources opined that it did not look like the first couple would reconcile and we may be witnessing the start of a marriage breakdown in the White House.

-Now, a Daily Mail report claims that the First Couple appear to have reconciled.
+Now, a Daily Mail report claims that the first couple appears to have reconciled.
 Donald and Melania were spotted heading into the Trump International Hotel on Sunday.

 One image shows Melania looking happy and appearing to enjoy herself, according to the Daily Mail.
-The First Lady smiles as they enter the hotel and people rush to snap pictures.
+The first lady smiles as they enter the hotel and people rush to snap pictures.

 One commenter claimed — possibly in jest — that the woman the Daily Mail says is Melania is not really her, but a stunt double.